 – I ended up taking 1.5 cm from the back centre seam, but that’s an adjustment I usually end up making, I have quite a narrow back.

 – I should have increased the back crotch length by 2-3 cm, but I didn’t because I couldn’t be bothered to alter the pattern and then forgot to do it on the fabric.
 Again, this is an alteration I always end up making, blaming the big bum here…

-– I usually decrease bodice length as I have a short torso, but I feel this pattern could actually benefit for a few cms added, the bodice feels a bit short.
-I ended up just reducing the SA to 0.6 (I orverlocked everything anyway), but could have used 0.5-1 cm more.
+– I usually decrease bodice length as I have a short torso, but I feel this pattern could actually benefit from a few cms added, the bodice feels a bit short.
+I ended up just reducing the SA to 0.6 (I overlocked everything anyway), but could have used 0.5-1 cm more.

 – I also liked the longer length of the culottes, so I roll hemmed instead of turning the SA as per pattern instructions.
 I am quite tall (1.71/ 5.7), so this might not work for everyone.